Switzerland–European Union relations

 Switzerland is not a member state of the European Union (EU).
 It is associated with the Union through a series of bilateral treaties in which Switzerland has adopted various provisions of European Union law in order to participate in the Union's single market, without joining as a member state.
-All but one (the microstate Liechtenstein) of Switzerland's neighbouring countries are EU member states.
+Among Switzerland's neighbouring countries, all but one (the microstate Liechtenstein) are EU member states.